Dynasty Warriors 3: Awards

-Expansions

-Dynasty Warriors 3: Xtreme Legends
+Expansion

-Dynasty Warriors 3: Xtreme Legends (真・三國無双2 猛将伝 (Shin Sangokumusou 2 Moushouden) in Japan)) is the first Xtreme Legends installment by publisher Koei and developer Omega Force.
-This expansion to Dynasty Warriors 3 was released on January 11, 2003, within the US and Europe.
+Dynasty Warriors 3: Xtreme Legends is the first Xtreme Legends installment by publisher Koei and developer Omega Force for the PlayStation 2.
+This expansion to Dynasty Warriors 3 was released for Japan on August 29, 2002 and on January 11, 2003 within the US and Europe.

 Xtreme Legends added several new features to Dynasty Warriors 3, including new items and the ability to fully customize bodyguards.
 Xtreme Legends also included a Musou Mode for the playable characters who did not belong to either Wu, Wei, or Shu (Diao Chan, Lu Bu, Zhang Jiao, Dong Zhuo, Yuan Shao, Zhu Rong and Meng Huo).
 Xtreme Legends also allowed players to obtain a fifth-level weapon for each character and added two new difficulty levels: Beginner and Expert.
 (Otherwise referred to as "Novice" and "Very Hard" in game, respectively.)

 The player can also import content from the DW3 disc while playing Xtreme Legends by using the "Load Original" option.
 If played by itself, DW3:XL only features its own scenarios and Musou modes.
 It can, however, copy data from a previously saved DW3 file on the memory card, but only if there's already a DW3 data before creating DW3:XL save data.

 Xtreme Legends was met with average reception upon release, as GameRankings gave it a score of 71%, while Metacritic gave it 72 out of 100.
 Famitsu gave it a score of 33 out of 40.